yesilfasulye/jbslider/README.md

 jbslider
 ========

 Another jQuery Slider...
-It is simple and easy to use.
+It is simple and easy to use. <a href="http://www.burakkaya.com/lab/slider/" target="_blank">See Demo</a>

 <h4>Features</h4>
 <ul>